vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 {{!RFC8531}}, {{!RFC8532}}, {{!RFC8533}}, and {{!RFC8913}} defined YANG models for OAM technologies:

-o {{!RFC8531}} "A YANG Data Model for MPLS-TP OAM": defines a YANG data model for connection-oriented OAM protocols.
-The main aim of this document is to define a generic YANG data model that can be used to configure, control, and monitor connection-oriented OAM protocols such as MPLS-TP OAM, PBB-TE OAM, and G.7713.1 OAM.
+o {{!RFC8531}} "A YANG Data Model for Connection Oriented OAM": defines a YANG data model for connection-oriented OAM protocols.
+The main aim of this document is to define a generic YANG data model that can be used to configure, control, and monitor connection-oriented OAM protocols such as MPLS-TP OAM, TRILL OAM, PBB-TE OAM, and G.7713.1 OAM.

 o {{!RFC8532}} "A YANG Data Model for Connectionless OAM Protocols": provides a generic YANG data model that can be used to configure, control, and monitor connectionless OAM protocols such as BFD (Bidirectional Forwarding Detection), LBM (Loopback Messaging), and VCCV (Virtual Circuit Connectivity Verification).